Azure-Samples/cosmos-db-nosql-python-quickstart/readme.md

 # Log in to azd.
 Only required once per-install.
 azd auth login

 # First-time project setup.
 Initialize a project in the current directory, using this template.
+# Omit the --template argument if you are running in a development container.
 azd init --template cosmos-db-nosql-python-quickstart

 # Provision and deploy to Azure